There's a lot of "WTF?" about the Outlier New Way shorts.

 Maybe your criteria differ from mine.
 Or maybe you can find another company making even better shorts.
 (If so, please tell me in the comments.)

-But if you have similar tastes to me and want a pair of shorts that make you think, “WTF?” in a good way, give them a try.
+But if you have similar tastes to me and want a pair of shorts that make you think, "WTF?" in a good way, check out the Outlier New Way shorts

 Last but Not Least